 You need a way to empty your mind and regain your concentration.
 Because until you regain your focus and concentration, you can’t possibly learn anything.

-In essence, it prepares your mind so that you can actually learn the things you are supposed to be learning.
+In essence, it prepares your mind so that you can learn the things you are supposed to be learning.

-And science show that it works.
+And science shows that it works.